UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_06.md

 - `.ipynb_checkpoints` contain old backup versions of our notebook which are saved by JupyterLab automatically.
 - `.DS_Store` contains directory display options for the Finder application on MacOS.

-The fact that they both start with a `.` means that they will be hidden in file browsers and in the output from `ls`;
+The fact that they both start with a `.` means that they will be hidden in file browsers and in the output from `ls` in the terminal;
 an indication that they are not something that we need to work with manually, but are there for applications on our computer to use when needed.